 The NWT, including present-day Nunavut, was governed throughout the period under study under a constitution enacted by Parliament, initially with a Deputy Minister as "Commissioner" of the NWT.
 The territories and their governments had no independent or entrenched constitution.
-Local laws were passed by a "Council," which was, for the most part, senior federal officials or their appointees.
-Their laws were not Acts but "Ordinances."
-The seat of government until 1967 was in Ottawa and accountable only to federal authorities.
-While the Council could act as a sounding board, its actions were dominated by concerns of the growing non-Aboriginal settlements in the Mackenzie Valley.
-In every other respect, it was simply one of the tools the Department could use to administer Canada's northern dependencies.50
+Local laws were passed by a council, which was, for the most part, made up of senior federal officials or their appointees.
+Their laws were not acts but "ordinances."
+The seat of government until 1967 was in Ottawa, and was accountable only to federal authorities.
+While the Council could act as a sounding board, its actions were dominated by the concerns of the growing non-Aboriginal settlements in the Mackenzie Valley.
+In every other respect, it was simply one of the tools the department could use to administer Canada's northern dependencies.